For the 2026 school year, there are 3 community colleges serving 1,472 students in Columbia, South Carolina.

 There are 3 community colleges serving 1,472 students in Columbia, SC.

-What is community college acceptance rate in Columbia, SC?
+What is the community college acceptance rate in Columbia, SC?

 The average community college acceptance rate in South Carolina is 87% (compared to national acceptance rates).

-How diverse are community college in Columbia, SC?
+How diverse are community colleges in Columbia, SC?

 Community colleges in Columbia, SC have approximately 86% minority enrollment, with the majority being Black.